 For in-house printing and photocopying paper the Commission uses 100% recycled paper.

 Since 2000 the Commission published on our website all discussion papers and reports.
 We also issued our publications in hard copy.
 Since then we have periodically reviewed our distribution lists to reduce printing orders, increasingly relying on online publication.

 In 2016 we decided to publish Commission papers online only, where it is open to us to do so, for environmental reasons and in order to save costs.
-During 2016 the Commission published online only a Commission report and a discussion paper.

 The Commission’s news Bulletin issued twice a year is distributed as an e-Bulletin by e-mail only.